NaveensaikumarDukka/The-AI-Engineer-Challenge/frontend/README.md

    - Check CORS settings in backend
    - Verify network connectivity

-2. **Matrix Rain Not Visible**
+2. **File Upload Issues**
+   - Check file format compatibility
+   - Verify API key is set correctly
+   - Ensure backend is running

+3. **Chat Not Working**
+   - Verify OpenAI API key is valid
    - Check browser console for errors
-   - Ensure canvas is supported
-   - Verify CSS is loading correctly

-3. **Commands Not Working**
-   - Check browser console for JavaScript errors
-   - Verify TypeScript compilation
    - Ensure all dependencies are installed

-### Performance Optimization

-- Matrix rain uses canvas for better performance
-- Terminal output is virtualized for large histories
-- Animations are optimized with CSS transforms

 ## Contributing

 1. Follow the existing code style
 2. Add TypeScript types for new features
-3. Test commands thoroughly
+3. Test functionality thoroughly
 4. Update documentation for new features

-## License

-This project is part of The AI Engineer Challenge.

----

-**Welcome to the Matrix, Neo...**